ChengluJin/chenglujin.github.io/_publications/2019-acsac-proof-of-aliveness.md

 title: "Proof of Aliveness"
 collection: publications
 permalink: /publication/2019-acsac-proof-of-aliveness
-excerpt: 'We introduce a new cryptographic notion called Proof of Aliveness.
-It allows a resource-constrained device to prove its aliveness to a remote verifier securely over an open network.'
+excerpt: '>We introduce a new cryptographic notion called Proof of Aliveness.
+It allows a resource-constrained device to prove its aliveness to a remote verifier securely and efficiently over an open network.'
 date: 2019-12-01
 venue: 'Annual Computer Security Applications Conference (ACSAC)'
 citation: 'C. Jin, Z. Yang, M. van Dijk, and J. Zhou.
 (2019). &quot;Proof of Aliveness&quot; <i>Annual Computer Security Applications Conference (ACSAC)</i>.'